ARU1-TEAM/Ubuntu-complete-install/README.md

 - Type `Y` for everyprompt.
 - Then put you polybar config in `~/.config/polybar/` if the polybar directory doesn't exist ,create it.
 You can take the config in the repository at `i3wm/polybar/config`.
 - And lastly you have to put `exec_always --no-startup-id "killall polybar; polybar -r X"` in `~/.config/i3/config` to run polybar.
 Don't forget to change X to the name you gave your bar in `~/.config/polybar/config`.
-- You might have to reinstall i3-gaps because of polybar.
+- Note that you might have to reinstall i3-gaps because of polybar.

 ### Rofi
 Rofi is a menu to search applications.